NeoTech-Software/Android-Root-Coverage-Plugin/README.md

 # How to use
 Currently only modules with the plugin type `com.android.application` or `com.android.library` are taken into account when generating the root code coverage report, besides this any module that does not have `testCoverageEnabled true` for the default build variant (`debug`) will be skipped::

-You can add a module by enableing `testCoverageEnabled`:
+You can add a module by enabling `testCoverageEnabled`:
 ```
 android {
     buildTypes {